babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 2.3.
 Verify Installation
 <!-- fix this section -->
-Run `fpd version` to verify the installation:
+Run the following command to verify the installation:

 ```shell
 fpd version
 ```

 The expected output should be:

 ```shell
 # example output
 version: v0.11.0